ZNL0504/Space-X-Falcon-9-First-Stage-Landing-Prediction/README.md

 - Launch Site location interactive map analysis with Folium
 - Interactive dashboard with Poltly Dash
 ### 5. Predictive analysis using classification models
-- Train Logistic Regression model, SVM, Tree Decision classifier, KNN models
+- Train Logistic Regression, SVM, Tree Decision classifier, KNN models
-- Use GridSearchCV to conduct hyper parameter tunning
+- Use `GridSearchCV` to conduct hyper parameter tunning
 ### 6. Data finding final report
 - Compile all of above steps into one place
 - Deliver data-driven insights to determine if the first stage of Falcon 9 will land successfully